wilson-calixto/plugin_design_pattern_on_python/README.md

 # plugin_design_pattern_on_python
-A practical example of implementing the plugin design pattern using the python language
+A simple example of implementing the plugin design pattern using the python language